Blondies: Are they, like bleached brownies?

-A couple weeks ago, I was baking chocolate chip cookies with kids in summer camp, and our baking conditions were rudimentary, to say the least.
-We needed to bake 48 cookies in a convection oven large enough to bake, say, 2 pans of 12 cookies.
+A couple weeks ago, I was baking chocolate chip cookies with kids in summer camp.
+Admittedly, our baking conditions were rudimentary, to say the least.
+Moreover, We needed to bake 48 cookies in a convection oven large enough to bake, say, 2 pans of 12 cookies.
 So, simple math, half the batter was in, half was out.
 What to do?
 I poured the remaining batter into the little tray with sides that goes into the convection oven.
 And, guys, it was fabulous.
 This is the one the kids wanted: The Blondie Bar.

 Back home, even with all the oven room I needed, I tinkered with the recipe, to obtain a sort of cookie tart that would give me a more dramatic presentation that the humble cookie.
 I thought the amount of sweetness that worked so well for Chocolate Chip Cookies needed to be reduced for the perfect bar.
 So I cut the sugar by half and never looked back, left everything else exactly as is, folded toasted walnuts into the batter, poured the batter into a tart pan, and waited impatiently for my blondies.
 Yum!
 Since my taste is always for a decidedly less sweet flavor, I greatly welcome the blondie variation.